rrfarr/satinet/README.md

 5. Evaluation

 # TODO List

-1. I need to fork to the s2p library from https://github.com/cmla/s2p.git - I need Johann's help on setting this up so that I can edit changes to the forked s2p repository.
+1. The ad and numba versions were not specified
-3. I need to zip the data (GEOTIFF, kml and LIDAR) on Google Drive and add sharable link from the Documentation
+2. I need to zip the data (GEOTIFF, kml and LIDAR) on Google Drive and add sharable link from the Documentation